ImpactOfTesseract/TestTree/README.md

 You can find a release version in "TestTree release" folder.
 It is shipped with "ExampleTree.txt" text file which contains an example of a tree structure built solely with the help of this application.

 Warning!
-This application was not tester on a large set of different systems and it may require additional libraries.
+This application was not tested on a large set of different systems and it may require additional libraries.
 I will try to test it on the multitude of different systems as soon as possible and include as much vital libraries as this application may need.

 Knowns issues: at this current moment application does not support Cyrillic characters.